k-kapp/C-Sharp-Projects/Sokoban/README.md

  - adding the starting point
  - specifying the grid size

-+ Add a way to select which puzzle to play
++ Add a means to select which puzzle to play